sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Approach to implementation (Multi-staged)

-It is understood that the strategy’s ambition will not be implemented in a big bang approach or in a couple of years.
+It is understood that the strategy's ambition will not be implemented in a big bang approach or in a couple of years.
 The approach to its implementation will be that of an iterative one towards the target state using three stages:

 1. **Stage 1: Foundation and awareness**
     - Expose existing ESDC IT teams already working close or at the Target State by promoting their visibility in the organization and granting them the authority to operate under the Target State (e.g. teams in the CPP-E project).